 Being more agile, streamlined and robust are aspirations to transform supply chains from logistics operations focused on cost management and efficiency into more dynamic networks that facilitate swifter response times.
 Companies are moving from running supply chains to establishing supply webs where the democratized flow of information, mostly in the cloud, enable a complex, three dimensional network of partners, customers and suppliers operate across a web rather than a chain.

-When shipping lanes clog, infrastructure fails, currency exchanges fluctuate or a factory shut down impacts component supply, organisations can gain from a more responsive flexible network of different options to maintain product delivery to their customers.
+When shipping lane clog, infrastructure fails, currency exchanges fluctuate or a factory shut down impacts component supply, organisations can gain from a more responsive flexible network of different options to maintain product delivery to their customers.
 At the same time, a more transparent supply web allows low-level suppliers to see their positions and so compete on a more level playing field than before.
 According to Deloitte, supply chains have evolved into value webs that span and connect whole ecosystems of suppliers and collaborators.
 These webs can be more effective in many ways – by reducing costs, improving service levels, mitigating risk and driving learning and innovation.
 Moreover, as new technologies generate more data and so provide greater transparency, the move to the web approach may well accelerate.
 Organisations such as Caterpillar are ‘driving towards a lean, responsive, and resilient global supply network’ and are seeking to better ‘lead coordinate a vast and decentralized web of interconnected suppliers.’